Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 Users also note that the air fryer is a fairly large appliance, but its flexibility and ease of cleaning make it a worthwhile addition to the kitchen.
 The air fryer has been described as a "kitchen superstar" and a "game changer," transforming users' cooking routines.

-Should you buy the Ninja Foodi DualZone FlexBasket?
+Would I buy the Ninja Foodi DualZone FlexBasket?

-There are several very compelling reasons to buy the Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone.
+There are several compelling reasons to buy the Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone.
 The capacity is brilliant for families, but the option to dial down to a single or two separate baskets keeps things flexible when cooking for fewer people.

 It’s incredibly easy to use.
 You barely have to look at the guidebook except to get the recommended settings for different food types.
-There are some delicious recipes in there, too, which helped me appreciate that air fryers are not just for fried foods.
+There are some delicious recipes in there, which helped me appreciate that air fryers are not just for fried foods.
 You can cook four jacket potatoes in just 43 minutes—outstanding!

 Swipe to scroll horizontally